UniversalDependencies/docs/_hbo/index.md

 The relations `list`, `goeswith`, `reparandum`, and `dep` are currently unused, but may be used in future.

+Detailed discussion of the relations that are used can be found via [the list of Ancient Hebrew relations](dep/index).

 ## Treebanks

 There is [1](../treebanks/hbo-comparison.html) Ancient Hebrew UD treebank: